Skip to main content

 Biography

 Dr. Paul D. S. Fink is an Assistant Professor in the College of Computing and an expert in accessibility, human-centered computing, and multisensory information processing.
 His research focuses on inclusive technologies, including autonomous vehicle systems, nonvisual navigation tools, mid-air haptics, and AI-powered interaction design.
 He has secured over $1.1 million in competitive funding and collaborated with partners such as the Toyota Research Institute and the U.S. Department of Transportation.
-Dr. Fink teaches courses in artificial intelligence, user interface design, ethics, accessibility, and digital fluency.
+Dr. Fink teaches human-computer interaction, user interface design, and accessibility.

-In Fall 2025 semester, he will launch the Wayfinding, Accessible Interaction, and Virtual Environment (WAIVE) Lab to further inclusive computing research and education.
+In the Fall 2025 semester, he launched the Wayfinding, Accessible Interaction, and Virtual Environment (WAIVE) Lab to further inclusive computing research and education.

 Recent Publications